Value Add Real Estate Property Definition And Strategy

 • Converting office space into retail space

 The value-add approach is popular with investors because it provides the opportunity for higher returns than those typically associated with core properties.
-Value-add properties are often distressed or low quality, so the investor can purchase them for a lower price than similar properties that do not present any investment challenges.
-The risk associated with value-add investments is also higher than that associated with core investments, although well-managed value-add portfolios have some of the highest returns in commercial real estate.
+Value-added properties are often distressed or low quality, so the investor can purchase them for a lower price than similar properties that do not present any investment challenges.
+The risk associated with value-added investments is also higher than that associated with core investments, although well-managed value-add portfolios have some of the highest returns in commercial real estate.

 Benefits Value Add Real Estate